Please note that Tapas no longer supports Internet Explorer.

 Foooo.

-Defeated, I shook my head and stared at my wet shoes.
-I tapped the toe of one sneaker against the floor—a soft, rhythmic
+Defeated, I shook my head and stared at the floor.
+I tapped the toe of one sneaker against it in a soft, rhythmic

 tap-tap-tap